Lucky Jim: Plot

 Jim Dixon is a lecturer in medieval history at a red brick university in the English Midlands.
 He has made an unsure start and, towards the end of the academic year, is concerned about losing his probationary position in the department.
 In his attempt to be awarded a permanent post he tries to maintain a good relationship with his absent-minded head of department, Professor Welch.
 To establish his credentials he must also ensure the publication of his first scholarly article, but he eventually discovers that the editor to whom he submitted it has translated it into Italian and passed it off as his own.

-Dixon struggles with an on-again off-again "girlfriend", Margaret Peel, a fellow lecturer who is recovering from a suicide attempt in the wake of a broken relationship with another man.
+Dixon struggles with an on-again off-again "girlfriend", Margaret Peel, a fellow lecturer who is recovering from a suicide attempt in the wake of a broken relationship with another man and implies she might make another attempt if Dixon leaves her.
 Margaret employs emotional blackmail to appeal to Dixon's sense of duty and pity while keeping him in an ambiguous and sexless limbo.
 While she is staying with Professor Welch, he holds a musical weekend that seems to offer an opportunity for Dixon to advance his standing among his colleagues.
 The attempt goes wrong, however, and the drunken Dixon drops a lighted cigarette on the bed, burning a hole in the sheets.

 During the same weekend Dixon meets Christine Callaghan, a young Londoner and the latest girlfriend of Professor Welch's son, Bertrand, an amateur painter whose affectedness particularly infuriates Dixon.
 After a bad start Dixon realises that he is attracted to Christine, who is far less pretentious than she initially appears.